Loading...

 Ensuring fair access to pharmacy networks: SB 188 mandates that PBMs must offer contracts with the same terms to all pharmacies, not just their affiliates.
 This includes allowing any pharmacy willing to accept these terms to join the network.

-NY S 9040 aims to enhance drug pricing transparency for patients when they pick up medication at the pharmacy.
+Signed into law on September 27, 2024, NY S 9040 aims to enhance drug pricing transparency for patients when they pick up medication at the pharmacy.
 The bill focuses on:

 Preventing pharmacy penalization: The bill prohibits PBMs from penalizing pharmacies for providing customers with information about prescription medications and services.
 This transparency is aimed at helping patients make better-informed decisions about their medication purchases and understanding the financial dynamics behind pharmacy stocking decisions.

-Oregon House Bill 4149 enacts comprehensive regulations to enhance oversight of PBMs in the state and create 340B protections.
+Signed into law on April 4, 2024, Oregon House Bill 4149 enacts comprehensive regulations to enhance oversight of PBMs in the state and create 340B protections.
 Key elements of HB 4149 include:

 Requiring licensing: HB 4149 requires PBMs to be licensed by the Department of Consumer and Business Services starting January 1, 2025.
-This move aims to ensure that PBMs operate under stricter regulatory oversight to protect consumers and pharmacies.
+This move aimed to ensure that PBMs operate under stricter regulatory oversight to protect consumers and pharmacies.

 Protecting 340B drug programs: The bill includes provisions to protect pharmacies that dispense 340B drugs, which are typically provided at reduced prices to healthcare organizations that serve vulnerable populations.
 The bill prohibits PBMs from discriminating against these pharmacies and ensures they are not unfairly restricted or reimbursed at lower rates.

-Vermont Act No. 127 focuses on regulating deceptive pharmacy marketing and pricing tactics.
+Signed into law in May 2024 and effective July 1, 2024, Vermont Act No. 127 focuses on regulating deceptive pharmacy marketing and pricing tactics.
 The bill specifically addresses:

 Prohibiting spread pricing: The act bans spread pricing, where PBMs charge health plans more than what they reimburse pharmacies, keeping the difference as profit.
 This measure aligns the prices charged to health plans with the reimbursements to pharmacies, aiming to reduce inflated drug costs and increase transparency.